evoio/openfaas-sandbox/README.md

 ## Using OpenFaaS

+### General

+The Vagrantfile specifies __2GB RAM__ for the VM.
+This should be enough for testing purposes only.
+Should it need to be increased (or decreased) ammend the "vb.memory" value in the Vagrantfile accordingly.

 ### CLI

 For simplicity, the [OpenFaaS CLI](https://github.com/openfaas/faas-cli) should be accessed from the sandbox itself - Windows requires a [package manager](https://github.com/lukesampson/scoop) installing before the CLI can be installed.